Michele Landsberg

-Michele Landsberg OC, (born 12 July 1939) is a Canadian journalist, author, public speaker, feminist and social activist.
+Michele Landsberg (born 12 July 1939) is a Canadian journalist, author, and feminist social activist.
 She is known for writing three bestselling books, including Women and Children First, This is New York, Honey!, and Michele Landsberg's Guide to Children's Books.
-She has written columns for the Toronto Star, The Globe and Mail, and Chatelaine magazine, and is one of the first journalists in Canada to address sexual harassment in the workplace, racial discrimination in education and employment opportunities, and lack of gender equality in divorce and custodial legal proceedings.
+She has written columns for the Toronto Star, The Globe and Mail, and Chatelaine magazine, and was one of the first journalists in Canada to address sexual harassment in the workplace, racial discrimination in education and employment opportunities, and lack of gender equality in divorce and custodial legal proceedings.

 In 2005, the Canadian Women's Foundation established the Michele Landsberg Award in her honour, to recognize outstanding young women (ages 18–30) and their accomplishments in media and activism.
 In 2006, Landsberg was made an Officer of the Order of Canada.
 As of 2012, she is a member of the Women's College Hospital Board of Directors.

 Personal life

 Michele Landsberg was born on 12 July 1939, in Toronto, Ontario.
 She attended high school in North York.
 In 1957, following her high school graduation, she traveled to Israel, where she spent a year of study and work as a kibbutz volunteer.
 After returning to Ontario, she attended the University of Toronto, graduating in 1962 with a Bachelor's degree in English and literature.
 She has also received an honorary degree from McMaster University, and in 2008, the University of Toronto presented her with an honorary doctor of laws degree.

-In 1963, Landsberg married Stephen Lewis, who went on to serve as the leader of the Ontario New Democratic Party, the Permanent Representative of Canada to the United Nations, and the inaugural United Nations Special Envoy for HIV/AIDS in Africa.
-They have three children, Ilana Naomi Landsberg-Lewis, Jenny Leah Lewis; and journalist Avi David Lewis, who is married to writer Naomi Klein.
+In 1963, Landsberg married Stephen Lewis (1937–2026), who went on to serve as the leader of the Ontario New Democratic Party, the Permanent Representative of Canada to the United Nations, and the inaugural United Nations Special Envoy for HIV/AIDS in Africa.
+Lewis died in 2026.
+The couple had three children: activist and administrator Ilana Naomi Landsberg-Lewis, casting director Jenny Leah Lewis, and current New Democratic Party leader Avi Lewis, who is married to writer Naomi Klein.

 Career

 Journalist

 In 1962, Landsberg joined the staff of The Globe and Mail.
-She married Lewis soon after signing on with the Globe, but maintained a byline under her birth name, since her editors preferred that it not be known that she was married to a socialist politician.
+She married Stephen Lewis soon after signing on with the Globe, but maintained a byline under her birth name, since her editors preferred that it not be known that she was married to a socialist politician.
 When her children were born, she resigned her column with the Globe, opting to work on a freelance basis.

 In 1971, Landsberg returned to full-time work, serving as a staff writer and editor for Chatelaine magazine.
 She additionally wrote a regular column for Chatelaine, working with editor and women's rights activist, Doris Anderson.
 In 1978, Landsberg joined the staff of the Toronto Star, where she served as a regular columnist on feminist issues for over 25 years.
 During the 1980s, she was living in New York, where she wrote a weekly column on New York life for The Globe and Mail.
 She eventually retired her column with the Toronto Star in 2005.